Symbolic Reduction of Multi-loop Feynman Integrals via Generating Functions: Introduction

 Recurrence rules~\cite{Smirnov:2005ky, Lee:2012cn} provide an efficient alternative to IBP reductions, particularly for the challenging task of reducing multi-loop integrals with high-rank numerators or elevated propagator powers.
-The implements of recurrence rules include methods based on gr{\"o}bner basis~\cite{Tarasov:1998nx, Gerdt:2004kt, Smirnov:2005ky, Smirnov:2006wh, Smirnov:2006tz} and heuristic algorithms~\cite{Lee:2012cn, Lee:2013mka}.
+The implementations of recurrence rules include methods based on Gr{\"o}bner bases~\cite{Tarasov:1998nx, Gerdt:2004kt, Smirnov:2005ky, Smirnov:2006wh, Smirnov:2006tz} and heuristic algorithms~\cite{Lee:2012cn, Lee:2013mka}.
 However, a significant drawback was the computational cost associated with the recurrence rule derivation, which has limited their widespread adoption.

 In this work, we present a novel and highly efficient method, based on generating functions~\cite{Feng:2022hyg,Guan:2023avw}, to systematically derive complete symbolic recurrence relations for the reduction of Feynman integrals.
 By expressing Feynman integrals in terms of generating functions, integration-by-parts (IBP) relations are translated into differential equations for these generating functions.
-The reduction of Feynman integrals is then transformed into the task of reducing a differential operator with respect to these differential equations.
-We introduce a new approach for differential operator reduction, based on operator grading and integrability conditions, which allows us to efficiently tobtain symbolic reduction rules for arbitrary Feynman integrals.
+Using IBP relations and other conditions (such as integrability conditions), the reduction of Feynman integrals is then reformulated as reducing differential operators based on operator grading.
+This method will enable us to efficiently obtain complete symbolic reduction rules for arbitrary Feynman integrals with arbitrary indices.

 This paper is organized as follows.
 We first review the definition of generating functions for Feynman integral reduction.
-We then focus on our new systematic method for obtaining symbolic reduction rules.
-As illustrations, we apply this method to three multi-loop reduction examples: the sunset diagram, and planar and non-planar double-box diagrams.
+We then present our new systematic algorithm for obtaining symbolic reduction rules.
+As illustrations, we apply this method to three multi-loop reduction examples: the sunset diagram, the planar double-box diagram, and the non-planar double-box diagram.

 During the preparation of this manuscript, we became aware of the recent paper~\cite{Smith:2025xes}, which presents an efficient method for generating Feynman integral reduction rules using syzygies.
 In this work, we emphasize that our method uses only fundamental IBP relations and does not rely on syzygies.